 As mentioned above, roughly 15% of the world’s population experience some form of disability.
-It reflects that if the UX designer does not use accessibility in UX design to create experiences, products or services, they’re miss on reaching out a large chunk of the society.
-I previously wrote a blog on designing an app, so I am not going to talk about it here.
+It reflects that if the UX designer does not use accessibility in UX design to create experiences, products, or services, they’re missing out on reaching out to a large chunk of society.
+I previously wrote a blog on app designing course, so I am not going to talk about it here.
 However, I am sharing a few tips that can help an individual or a group come up with an accessible app design if followed diligently:

 Devising perceivable content